-The Mayor’s new bill (44) says, “go for it” by repealing the following language:
+The Mayor’s bill says, “go for it” by repealing the following language:

 No operator of a taxicab may transport a passenger except to the requested trip destination by the most direct or economical route unless specifically instructed or agreed to by the passenger.
 (ROH Sec.
 12-1.21 Ord.
 88-98)

 Why undo the simplest, fairest way to calculate fares?